DrLex0/print3D-FlexiRex/README.md

 4. On *March 20, 2017,* **airfish** published [a remix of Kirbs' Flexi Rex](https://www.thingiverse.com/thing:2189652), replacing the inset eyes with a through hole.
 5. On *December 30, 2017,* **DrLex** published the [Flexi Rex with stronger links](https://www.thingiverse.com/thing:2738211) based on airfish's remix, with improved shackles (and a minor tweak to the spines on the back), because his print of the Flexi Rex still broke too easily when handled by kids.
 This version of the model became hugely popular, maybe thanks to its increased robustness.<br>
    On March 21, 2020, this model was migrated to GitHub because Thingiverse has become too much of a pain to work with.
 The Thingiverse page still exists but will not be updated anymore.

+## Model Updates

+So far, there has only been one major update to this improved model since it was first published on 2017/12/30:

+### 2022/08/30
+A common complaint was that the Rex had a tendency to faceplant due to the head being too heavy.
+I fixed this by slightly bringing the feet forward.<br>
+I also noticed that some people were able to balance the Rex on its tail, but this was very borderline and only really feasible when under-extruding.
+Therefore I further tweaked the model to increase the chance that it can stand on its tail, although success still depends on your print settings.
+If you seem unable to do this balancing trick by only a tiny margin, you might get that bit of needed extra flex by wiggling the print while bending it backwards.

 ## Hinge Design